ahmedswaby/folder-system/README.md

 - Build a file explorer like VS Code sidebar component with React, TS, CSS with no external library.

+## 🛠 Build and Test
+ - [pnpm](https://pnpm.io/) please run if it's not installed on your machine: (npm install -g pnpm)

+    then run: pnpm install

+    now everything should be installed fine:

+    run pnpm start to start the server

 ## 🛠 Requirements
 - Should use this sort of data to render the files with icons (optional: use SVG icons from Web).
 - Folders should be expandable, When you left click on a file, it should have some